-In this blessed month of Ramadan, we’d like you to take this opportunity to recognize people who give their service to the community.
-They are usually overworked, underpaid, underappreciated (ie taken for granted).
+Muslim in Service month is here and also the blessed month of Ramadan.
+We’d like you to take this opportunity to recognize people who give their service to the community.
+They are usually overworked, underpaid, under-appreciated (ie taken for granted).
 So let’s proclaim this to be “Muslim in Service” month recognition.

 - Write a thank you card and give it to them.

 - Give them a hug (if gender appropriate)

 - Send out a tweet with their name and what they do with Hashtag #MuslimInService.

 - Make a meal for them, their family or team.

 - Buy them a useful gift card, anything from $25-100+ with eg Target, Amazon, Kohls etc.